coredns/coredns/GOVERNANCE.md

 If a dispute cannot be resolved independently, get a third-party maintainer (e.g. a mutual contact with some background on the issue, but not involved in the conflict) to intercede.
 If a dispute still cannot be resolved, the project steering committee has the final say to decide an issue.
-The project steering committee may reach this decision by consensus or else by a vote among committee members if necessary.
+The project steering committee may reach this decision by consensus or else by a simple majority vote among committee members if necessary.

-The decision making process should be transparent to adhere to the CoreDNS Code of Conduct.
+The decision-making process should be transparent to adhere to the CoreDNS Code of Conduct.

 All proposals, ideas, and decisions by maintainers or the steering committee should either be part of a GitHub issue or PR, or be sent to `maintainers@coredns.io`.